Imparting Wisdom to Educators: New Report Helps Pass on HBCU Wisdom to Empower Student Success across K-12 Grades

 - Setting High Expectations: HBCUs offer meaningful mentorship to students and promote graduate school enrollment.

 Imparting Wisdom also includes present-day examples of how programs and strategies executed at HBCUs have been implemented within local K-12 or charter school districts and how these strategies have succeeded for African American students.
-For example, in the report, Philander Smith College is highlighted for creating intentional partnerships with the local K-12 community and providing key scholarship opportunities for students who attend the college once they graduate from high school.
+For example, in the report, Philander Smith University is highlighted for creating intentional partnerships with the local K-12 community and providing key scholarship opportunities for students who attend the college once they graduate from high school.
 Also, Xavier University of Louisiana is highlighted for establishing the Norman C. Francis Teacher Residency program which provides college students with master’s level coursework via an apprentice teaching opportunity and professional development.
 Students of this unique residency program go on to teach in local New Orleans schools, improving diversity within the local teacher workforce.

 To discuss the strategies and spell out the recommendations outlined in the Imparting Wisdom report, UNCF hosted an HBCU and K-12 Education Summit as the report was unveiled in Washington, DC, in January 2020.
 The summit consisted of an overview of the report by co-author, Dr. Meredith Anderson, two separate panel discussions and a keynote address from Dr. Lewis Ferebee, chancellor, District of Columbia Public Schools.